-The problem with bedding plants is that they’re especially bred to bring out specific characteristics – flowering for several months (if they’re dead-headed regularly), or being compact, having particularly bright flowers, and so on.
-Unfortunately, during the breeding process the ability to produce nectar or pollen is lost, so they often aren’t useful for bees and other pollinators.
+The problem with bedding plants is that they’re specially bred to bring out specific characteristics – flowering for several months (if they’re dead-headed regularly), or being compact, or having particularly bright flowers, and so on.
+Unfortunately, during the breeding process the ability to produce nectar or pollen is often lost, so they often aren’t useful for bees and other pollinators.

 We learned a lot, though not necessarily what we were expecting.